-Using a third-party tool to reset the password for an account will render EFS data for that account inaccessible.
+122 Using a third-party tool to reset the password for an account will render EFS data for that account inaccessible.

-8. The current Password Reset Disk is no longer valid.
+- 7. At the logon screen, select the administrator account and enter the newly created password to authenticate. - 8.
+The current Password Reset Disk is no longer valid.
 Recreate the Password Reset Disk so that it contains the new password.